 In Stephanie Meyer's Twilight saga, vampires seem to be based mainly on the Riceian model.
 First thing to get out of the way: their skin, which seems pale in low light, actually sparkles in direct sunlight (which doesn't harm them); this leads to them spending most of their time indoors or(like the Cullens') living where the weather permits them to move more freely, such as the often-cloudy-or-overcast Pacific Northwest.
 Their skin is also extremely tough and resistant to damage, with only the teeth of other vampires (or "werewolves" like Jacob) able to reliably pierce it.
 Their hearts no longer beat and so they are perpetually cool to the touch, nor do they need to breathe or sleep.
 Their senses, particularly vision and hearing, are superhumanly acute to the point of being able to see individual motes of dust and hear sounds from miles away, they can move faster than the human eye can process, and have high levels of superhuman strength.
 They are ageless from the point of transformation, and can only be killed by burning; needless to say, crosses, garlic, etc., have no effect on them.
 They turn humans into vampires by biting them and releasing a fluid called "venom" into the human's bloodstream, which transforms the human tissue into vampire.
 The process is fairly drawn out ( Bella's transformation takes a little over two days, which Carlisle notes is "very fast") and is agonizingly painful, described as feeling like being burned alive (This is most likely due to the change into literally a new species: humans have 23 pairs of chromosomes, vampires have 25.
 The venom literally rewrites the DNA of every cell in their body.)
 They must drink blood for nourishment, but there is no hard-and-fast rule about how often except that a new vampire must feed much more than an older one, and they can exist on either human or animal blood.
 Vampires all have red eyes when they are first turned; a diet of human blood maintains this color, but animal blood results in them eventually turning yellow-gold.

 Although the vampires may in fact be a case of poor research, as several old European faerie tales involve members of the Fey/ The Fair Folk that drink blood.
+Bar the fact that they're dead.
 The vampires from the Twilight saga fit more in line with these old faerie tales.

 The vampires in Robert Westall's Break of Dark short story St. Austin Friars fail to conform to, or are not shown to conform to, the great majority of standard undead bloodsucker rules.
 They're friends with the Bishop, have no trouble with holy ground, members of the clergy, holy symbols, sunlight or running water and they definitely don't suffer from Creative Sterility - they're more like a sort of extremely long-lived English Mafia.
 It's possible that the vampire part only happens after they 'die'; it's heavily implied that the reason the Drogo family are so specific in their funerary requirements is that they go on something of a rampage if not properly laid to rest in the family crypt with the appropriate Christian burials - tying in to older vampire myths that was what created vampires; improper or unshriven burial.